Kelly Charlebois, ATP

 E-mail Francesca at francescaf AT techaccess-ri DOT or

 Assistive Technology Consultant

 Randy is the newest member of the TechACCESS team.
-He is a certified occupational therapy assistant and licensed in both Rhode Island and Massachusetts.
-He is also a new graduate of the Masters of Science in Occupational Therapy (MSOT) program at the New England Institute of Technology.
+He is a registered occupational therapist, licensed in both Rhode Island and Massachusetts.
+He is also a graduate of the Masters of Science in Occupational Therapy (MSOT) program at the New England Institute of Technology.
 Randy provides assistive technology evaluations and trainings to children and adults with physical impairments, learning disabilities and language disorders.
 He has a background in mental health therapy, physical rehabilitation and college teaching.
-He continues to teach as an adjunct instructor in the Occupational Therapy Assistant Program at the Community College of Rhode Island.
-Prior to his work as a therapist and college instructor Randy was a high school English teacher.
+Randy teaches as an adjunct instructor in the Occupational Therapy Assistant Program at the Community College of Rhode Island.
+Prior to his work as a therapist and college instructor, Randy was a high school English teacher.